aberonni/generator-cordovangular/README.md

 ## TODO
 - Add `grunt keytool` in order to generate the keytool for android
 - Add `grunt build:release` in order to generate app release version for android
-- Add generator to the npm registry so that it can be installed by doing `npm install -g generator-cordovangular`

 ## License
 [MIT License](http://en.wikipedia.org/wiki/MIT_License)